anacportillo23/anacportillo23.github.io/docs/index.md

 ### Track 2 by Pzizz
-This is the track when you press the "Select Music Track" button **twice.** If you have already pressed it once to start playing Track 1, then you only need to press it one more time.
+Track 2 includes musical composition with marimba tones and string instrumentals, as well as wave noise and seagulls later on.

-This track includes musical composition.
-It has marimba tones and string instrumentals, as well as wave noise and seagulls later on.
+Press the "Select Music Track" button **twice.** If you have already pressed it once to start playing Track 1, then you only need to press it one more time.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sDMV0lg222c?si=-5AYNbUlmxTsEO3L" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>